 Ever wonder where your food comes from?
 We have 6 agriculture maps to show you the answer.

 Almost every bit of the food we eat is grown and gathered on farms.
-Humans have learned how to change the environment to most-effectively grow crops.
+Humans have learned how to change the environment to boost crop production.
 We’ve also learned to produce more crops with less land.

 Feast your eyes on these agriculture maps and learn what the future of farming holds.

 The World Resources Institute has mapped out where these water stresses exist in the world.
-The Agriculture Exposure to Water Stress Map measures the ratio of local withdrawal (demand) over the available water (supply).
-Countries like India, Morocco, Spain and the Philippines face high cropland water stress..
-Other major commodity crops are visualized like coffee, rice and cereals.
+The Agriculture Exposure to Water Stress Map measures water demand to supply.
+In other words, it takes into account the ratio of water withdrawal to availability.
+For example, countries like India, Morocco, and the Philippines face high cropland water stress.
+It also displays other major commodities like coffee, rice, and cereals.

-Can Global Crop Production Meet Future Demands?
-The University of Minnesota is exploring current crop yields and solutions to the biggest problems in agriculture.
+Can global crop production meet future demands?
+The University of Minnesota is exploring solutions to the biggest problems in agriculture.
 This is the purpose of the Feeding the World Story Map.
 In order to tackle this growing problem, we will have to:

 - Make croplands more productive

 - Change crop use & diet

 3. World Bank Agricultural Land (% of land area)

 World Bank has a unique set of Agriculture Maps showing historical and future farming trends.
 These maps provide valuable insights for policymakers, researchers, and farmers to make informed decisions and strategies for sustainable agricultural development.